Brett-Tanner/Journal/2023/Dec_23.md

 - [] Extract form error messages into a shared partial
 - [] Potentially also extract fields shared between multiple models into a partial (e.g. names for kids/parents)
   - Or just partials for each type of form group?
 As a fieldset
+- [] Apparently there are undocumented ControllerHelper methods I can use to generate the ID for for main elements
+- [] Use time_tag helper when outputting date or time, generates a `time` element which apparently is a thing
+- [] Use number_to_human_size when I add the blob index etc.

 ### [KU-Wiki](https://github.com/Brett-Tanner/KU-wiki)